kb674/Fundamental_Project/README.md

 # Current Errors and Future Implementations
 As I aimed to build the minimal viable product by the end of the week, this app still contains some errors.
 If I could continue to work on this project, here are the errors which I would resolve first and features I would implement:
-* When adding a new trick, if the user inputs the wrong id this will lead to an error.
+* When adding a new trick, if the user inputs the wrong boarder id this will lead to an error.
 To resolve this I would implement a select field where instead of inputting an id the user can choose from a list of valid boarders so that no error can occur.
 * When changing the name of a boarder, the submit button still reads 'add a boarder'.
 I would want to change this to change name or something similar.
 * Overall I would improve the functionality of the app further by first only allowing the user to create a boarder on the homepage.
 Then a 'add a trick button' would appear direclty under the boarder.
 I think this would make the functionality more smoother and intuitive to use.
 This would also eliminate the first error discussed.

 # Testing
 Testing is the process of analysing code to find defects.
 Functional testing aims to identify the functions the application is expected to perform and check whether the application actually carries these out.
-Both unit testing and intergration testing are types of functional tesing.
+Both unit testing and intergration testing are types of functional testing.
 Unit testing is used to test units of functionality (i.e functions) while intergration testing is used to test how all layers of the application (database layer, backend, frontend) work toegether.

 For my application I have currently written and carried out unit tests for read, create, update and delete functionality.
 The general structure of the unit tests assert whether an expected outcome occurs.